 Women tend to switch between many subjects at once – known to cause confusion to many males!
 This tendency toward mental distraction in women can also lead to a lack of libido.

-Unfortunately, most men aren’t very forthcoming with details, which can result in him accidentally switching off her libido!
+Unfortunately, most men aren’t very forthcoming with details when asked a simple question.
+This can also result in him accidentally switching off her libido!

-Usually this is far from the truth.
-Frequently, his ED problem is caused by focusing too much attention on her during foreplay so his brain doesn’t receive enough arousing signals!
+Usually, this is far from the truth.
+Frequently, his weak erection problem is caused by focusing too much attention on her during foreplay so his brain doesn’t receive enough arousing signals!

-Many men with PE think they can get away with giving her lots of foreplay instead of quality intercourse time.
-Unfortunately, this results in constant disappointment.
+Many men who ejaculate early think they can get away with giving her lots of foreplay instead of quality intercourse time.
+Unfortunately, this results in constant disappointment for her.
 This is because most women consider the ultimate sexual connection to include full, penetrative intercourse with a fulfilling emotional connection.

 When a woman herself is unable to achieve orgasm, sex is constantly disappointing.
 Even if she can orgasm during foreplay, it’s just not the same as orgasming during intercourse with her partner.
 Over a period of time, a woman who can’t orgasm may lose interest in sexual frequency.